-Here, we explore the benefits of vitamin B12, how to spot the signs of deficiency, and which vitamin B12-rich foods you could include in your diet as we head into winter.
+Here, we explore the benefits of vitamin B12, how to spot the signs of deficiency, and which vitamin B12-rich foods you could incorporate into your meals.

 What is vitamin B12?